 These different forms of crisis, Habermas (1976) argues, require different forms of response but it is necessary for the state to regulate, deregulate or otherwise intervene on behalf of capital if legitimation is to be maintained.
 Much of this, for example, the enforcement of law and order to protect private property rights, has become accepted as the social norm, and generally goes unchallenged.
 But, over time, state intervention has become necessary across an increasingly large range of activities, and across different dimensions of social and economic activity.
 One example of this is the concerted attempt to normalise participation in post-compulsory education and training which, it is claimed, is the key to resolving youth unemployment as, according to official discourse, it is caused largely by a lack of skills, and low levels of commitment and motivation to work (Avis, 2009).
-Such processes, Habermas refers to as being part of the ‘life-world’, a set of taken-for-granted assumptions governing everyday life and consisting of run-of-the-mill expectations and shared, tacit understandings about the nature of society (Strathdee, 2013, p.
+Such processes, Habermas (1987) refers to as being part of the ‘life-world’, a set of taken-for-granted assumptions governing everyday life and consisting of run-of-the-mill expectations and shared, tacit understandings about the nature of society (Strathdee, 2013, p.
 33).
 This life-world is, however, vulnerable to the systemic pressures of capitalism and so, over time, more and more intervention becomes necessary to sustain capital.
 Intervention through either the political-administrative system or the economic system is, however, problematic, not least because this tends to harm many of the cultural life-forms that have traditionally supported capitalist production – for example, traditional working-class orientations to education, employment, production and consumption.

+We are attracted to the analytic heuristic of Habermas’ legitimation crisis because it allows for a new and somewhat more nuanced, albeit complicated, analysis of education and youth training programmes for a least three reasons.
+First, in order to manage the crisis of capitalism due to its tendencies towards the inherent contradictions well documented by Habermas (1976, p.
+45), the state has to be seen to be responding, and in the context of the neoliberal turn, and it does this by seeking legitimation of the political/administrative system by seeming to devolve power, while in effect shifting responsibility onto individuals to manage their own destinies.
+Second, because there is an erosion of motivation due to a rupturing of traditional values that have hitherto underpinned the economic system, young people are questioning the basis of education and work.
+This is what Habermas (1976) calls the motivational crisis (pp. 75-92).
+For example, the way this is given expression in the neo-liberal context, as Strathdee (2013) points out, is when: ‘students ask, “why should I work hard to gain qualifications when there are no jobs”.
+The unemployed ask, “why should I go to work when rates of pay are so low and the conditions poor”’ (p.
+33).
+Third, Habermas is helpful in enabling us to see more clearly what Robertson and Dale (2002) argue are neo-liberal governance regimes to ‘manage…[the] tensions and contradictions within the framework of political rationality itself’ (p.
+463 emphasis added).
+Neoliberalism does this by ‘systematically relocat[ing] aspects of its governance to the local level’ (p.
+463), by invoking notions of self-responsibilisation and choice that force ‘workers (including future workers) into competition with each other’ (p.
+463).
+Dale (1997) argues that this amounts to a ‘fusing [of] legitimation with accumulation’ (pp. 212-213) through forms of ‘neoliberal localism’ or ‘local states of emergency’ (Robertson and Dale, 2002, p.
+465), requiring, for example, the ‘introduction of notions of market-like competition between schools’ (p.
+479), institutions of further education, and youth training programmes.